EeraboinaKeerthi/RAG_with_Langchain/README.md

 Embeddings are numerical representations of text.
 Embedding models aim to capture the "meaning" of the text, and these numbers map the text's position in a high-dimensional, or vector space.
 When documents are embedded and stored, similar documents are located closer together in the vector space.
 When the RAG application receives a user input, it will be embedded and used to query the database, returning the most similar documents.

+**LCEL Retrieval Chain**
+Lang Chain Expression Language is a declarative syntax.
+It is particularly relevant to RAG systems because it creates modular, reusable pipelines that can combine retrieval and generation components together.